-It’s entirely possible that you may have opted for a policy or package which, by default, includes coverage for certain incidences that don’t necessarily apply to your industry or particular business.
+It’s entirely possible that you opted for a policy or package which, by default, includes coverage for certain incidences that don’t necessarily apply to your industry or particular business.
 You might even find that you’re paying out for an entire policy that you don’t need.

-3. Refine your recruitment and employee management processes
+3. Refine your recruiting and HR processes

-4. Invest in online advertising
+4. Invest in your online presence through digital marketing

 Advertising your business is a significant area of expenditure.
 After all, if people don’t know about your business, how can they purchase a product or service from you?